qortmdgh4141/Comparing-the-Effect-of-Transfer-Learning-on-ResNet-for-Classification-Problems/README.md

   <img src="https://github.com/qortmdgh4141/Comparing-Performance-of-MLP-and-CNN-for-Classification-Problem/blob/main/image/line_graph.png?raw=true">

-- _In the MLP model, a slight overfitting phenomenon was observed.
-This indicates that the MLP model might be overly fitted to the training data, leading to a decrease in generalization performance on new data._ <br/>

-- _In contrast, examining the change in Loss in the graph for the CNN model shows no occurrence of overfitting.
-This suggests that the CNN model effectively learns the local structure and features of images compared to the MLP model, demonstrating better generalization capability on new data._ <br/>

-- _Furthermore, the CNN model exhibited a very fast convergence rate and high accuracy.
-Due to its specialized architecture for image processing, the CNN model was able to better capture the visual features of images and was more suitable for the classification task, surpassing the convergence rate and accuracy of the MLP model._ <br/><br/>
+- _Analyzing the "Training Loss" graph, we observe that the Original-ResNet50 model experiences underfitting from the 2nd epoch onwards, with the loss value not decreasing gradually.
+In contrast, the TF-ResNet50 model consistently exhibits a gradual decrease in the loss value even after the 2nd epoch.
+Moreover, starting from the 1st epoch, the TF-ResNet50 model, which utilizes the pre-trained model's weights as initial values, outputs significantly lower loss values compared to the Original-ResNet50 model._ <br/>

+- _The superiority of the TF-ResNet model is also evident in the "Accuracy on Validation Data" graph, where the TF-ResNet50 model consistently achieves considerably higher accuracy values than the Original-ResNet50 model across all epochs.
+Notably, there is a substantial difference in accuracy values between the two models, particularly when reaching the final 10th epoch._ <br/><br/>

   ```
   def gradientbars(bars, cmap_list):